CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+An object-oriented scripting language commonly used to create interactive effects within web browsers.

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+GitHub is a website for developers and programmers to collaboratively work on code.

+The primary benefit of GitHub is its version control system, which allows for seamless collaboration without compromising the integrity of the original project.

+It's a great place to host your portfolio whilst demonstrating the ability to use and understand it.

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You make a copy of it, so you can freely experiment with changes without affecting the original project.

 ## Question 10

-What happens when you clone a repostory?
+What happens when you clone a repository?

-It send it to a friend
+You download a copy of the remote repo to your local machine allowing you to work on the files locally rather than directly with the source files of the origin repo.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests tell others about changes you've pushed to a branch in a repo.
+It notifies colleagues that you have work to be discussed and reviewed.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lists all the commits made in a repo in reverse chronological order.
+Listing changes, additions/deletions etc. .

 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+Updates the remote branch with local commits.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+A version control system.
+It manages the evolution of a set of files (repository) in a highly structured, reversed chronological way.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+Create a "snapshot" of your files at a given time.
+In essence a "save" point.

 ## Question 16

 What program do we use to write code at CodeYourFuture?

-Microsoft Word
+Visual Studio Code
 ## Question 17

 What do you use "Commit Messages" for?

-To record what changes you made to the code
+Provide a succinct description of what the commit does.
+To make it easier for other devs to locate your issue and collaborate on your code.

 ## Question 18

 Where can I look to find help with Git?

 The Git Cheatsheet!
+But more helpfully Google, the devs guidebook!